The Ultimate Attack on Titan Travel Guide to Japan (2026 Edition)

 • Mandarake — vintage manga, art books, figures.
 For the serious collector.

-• Tokyo Character Street (underground at Tokyo Station) — curated, official goods, great for gifts.
+• Tokyo Character Street (underground at Tokyo Station) — curated official goods, great for gifts.

-And of course, both the Joypolis and hexaRide gift shops carry exclusive items you won’t find elsewhere.
+Both the Joypolis and hexaRide gift shops carry exclusive items you won’t find elsewhere.
 Budget accordingly.

 🗺️ Sample 7-Day Itinerary: The Complete AOT Pilgrimage